Supervisor/superlance/docs/memmon.rst

 in order for :command:`memmon` to do its work.
 See the "Events" chapter in the Supervisor manual for more information about event listeners.

-The following examples assume that the memmon is on your system :envvar:`PATH`.
+The following examples assume that :command:`memmon` is on your system :envvar:`PATH`.

 Example Configuration 1
 #######################